sevensigma-au/PowerPlatformTraining/README.md

 ## PowerPoint Slide
 For the people who want to see the [Power Point deck](PowerPlatform101.pptx)

-## msapp file for the simple pet adoption app
+## Msapp file for the Pet Adoption app
 If you want to see completed version of Pet Adoption App, Download [MSAPP file](PetAdoptionApp.msapp) and open from PowerApps.

 ## Useful links